greenlakexmas/RDSFeed/README.md

 * RefreshInterval - the time duration loop speed, measured in seconds.
 This setting will refresh a new message every 30 seconds.
-* MergeFile - The target output file for RDSFeed.
+* MergeFile - the target output file for RDSFeed.
 * Sources - The different sources of text information.
 Each source is defined here.

 Each Source consists of the following: